agbarnett/funding.disagree/README.md

 have higher citations?

 The files are:
-1. AIBS.RData, R data file with the variables
+1. AIBS.RData, R data file with the following variables:

   -- "Anon_PropID" - Application ID number